 The Ithaca College School of Music's webcasting is made possible by a brand new and rather substantial video recording and distribution system.
 Among the many pieces of video processing and distributing equipment, our system includes four HD cameras installed in Ford Hall and two HD cameras in Hockett Family Recital Hall, as well as over 7,000 feet of video and control cable.
 Our main video hub can route any HD camera or video signal to up to 72 locations, including any of the TVs installed in our hallways and lobbies.
 Currently, we broadcast in SD at just under 800Kb/s to ensure that our webcasts can reach a wide audience regardless of their internet speeds or computer's capabilities.

-All cameras used in the broadcast are joystick controlled by a single operator who also is in charge of mixing and producing the broadcasts live and on the spot.
+All cameras used for broadcasting are joystick controlled by a single operator who also is in charge of mixing and producing the broadcasts live and on the spot.
 Since very few of the broadcasts have been rehearsed with the ensemble, a second operator reads the scores as the performance takes place.
 He or she informs the camera operator what to expect: whether it be solos, tuttis, crescendos, etc.

 Streaming for Mobile Devices

-We are very excited to announce that starting in January 2013, our concert broadcasts will be available on mobile devices.
-This means that all webstreamed concerts after January 1st, 2013 will be available live or on demand on from your iPhone, iPad, and other mobile devices.
-(Unfortunately, this is not retroactive, so any concerts posted prior to January 1st, 2013 will not be able to be played on mobile platforms.)
+We are very excited to announce that as of January 2013, all of our live concert broadcasts can be viewed on mobile devices.
+This means that all webstreamed concerts after January 1st, 2013 are available live or on demand on from your iPhone, iPad, and other mobile devices.
+(Unfortunately, this is not retroactive, so any concerts posted prior to January 1st, 2013 cannot be played on mobile platforms.)

 Live concert webcasting is overseen by Cass Barbour (bio), Video and Broadcast Technician for the School of Music.
 Thanks to a new student webcasting staff, we have been able to increase the amount of broadcasted concerts to over twenty concerts per semester.
 These students are from the School of Music and the Park School of Communications.